-So here’s what chicken parmesan has going for it: tender scallops of boneless chicken breast coated with crisp breadcrumbs, covered with a velvety rich tomato sauce and two kinds of melted cheese... add to that some pasta to soak up some more of that delicious tomato sauce and I'm getting happy just thinking about it.
+What we are after here is tender chicken breast cutlets coated with crisp breadcrumbs, covered with a velvety rich tomato sauce and two kinds of melted cheese... add to that some pasta to soak up some more of that delicious tomato sauce and I'm getting happy just thinking about it.

 I've paid close attention to taste tests over the years and the consensus is that the best canned tomatoes are either those from San Marzano, Italy or Muir Glen Organic tomatoes, grown in California's San Joaquin Valley.
 In both cases the tomatoes are picked at the peak of ripeness, so they are fruity and deep red and make delicious sauce.

 My favorite homemade tomato sauce takes 5 minutes of prep:

 - Sauté chopped garlic and red pepper flakes in a good amount olive oil for 30 seconds

 - Add canned tomatoes and bring to a simmer